miloszsobczak/sharekube/apps/docs/docs/api-reference.md

   copiedResources:          # List of resources that were successfully copied
     - "Deployment/default/my-app"
     - "Service/default/my-app-svc"
+  dynamicPermissions:       # List of dynamic permissions created for this ShareKube
+    - "dev/sharekube-my-preview-source"
+    - "preview/sharekube-my-preview-target"
   conditions:               # List of conditions for more detailed status
     - type: ResourcesCopied
       status: "True"